 After you follow these steps, you will have a complete workshop proposal (of course you may need to add other specific items that the call for workshop proposals specifies).
 After you press the submit button, you are all set.
 The next step is to simply wait.

-If your workshop is accepted, there are a few more steps to take.
+If your workshop is accepted, there are a few more steps to take, outlined below.
 You will need to actually send out the CfP you mentioned earlier, coordinate with the speakers to make sure there are no scheduling conflicts, and set up a page to submit papers to the workshop (the typical options are CMT, OpenReview, EasyChair, or you can manually email the papers but other options are probably better).

 If the workshop is not accepted, you won’t have any more work to do!
 You can always submit the idea to a different conference with some updates.
 Luckily you will have already done most of the work, and you can just reach out to new people.